mlivesu/cinolib/examples/README.md

 * Tetrahedralization of piece-wise linear complexes using the [Tetgen](http://wias-berlin.de/software/index.jsp?id=TetGen&lang=1) wrapper
 * Solve multi-labeling problems on surfaces and volumes using the [GraphCuts](http://vision.csd.uwo.ca/code/) wrapper
 * Exploit dualization to generate general polygonal and polyhedral meshes
-* Use conformalized heat flow to map genus zero surfaces to a sphere
 * Integral curve computation (and tessellation)
 * Iso curve computation (and tessellation)
 * Subdivision schemas for hexahedral meshes